Pet Cremation & Burial in Singapore – Everything You Need to Know

 Only Smaller Pets Can Be Disposed with Waste

-Note that not all pet cremation services offer all three, and that bigger pets will cost more and if very largely sized, might require special arrangements.
+Note that not all pet cremation services offer all three options, and that bigger pets will cost more and if very largely sized, might require special arrangements.
 Transport is also typically included in the service, where a representative will come down to collect the pet’s body, and transport it to the crematorium.

 There are three types of cremation of pets in Singapore: